nebari-dev/nebari-docs/docs/docs/how-tos/nebari-local.md

 :::

 :::note
-If you are deploying locally, DNS is not necessary except for dask dashboard and the notebook scheduler extension.
-Therefore for test deployments it is recommended leave out the `--domain` option.
+If you are deploying for testing purposes, omitting the `--domain` option is recommended to prevent issues related to setting up a DNS domain for your deployment.
+Nebari will return the external IP associated with the Kubernetes cluster's load balancer by default.
 :::

 Once `nebari init` is executed, you should then be able to see the following output: